strangeup/Quantum-Chaology/README.md

 ## March 9

 Marching squares algorithm fixed.
 This was due to a mismatch in the labelling of Nx and Ny.
+Work began on code to implement a "box counting" agorithm for measurement of fractality.
+Initial code was functional but extremely slow

+## March 17

+The box counting algorithm was updated to be faster (and neater) and appears (after initial testing) to be correct.
+Interestingly both the rectangular and stadium billiards were found to have similar fractal dimension (~1.9).